Llantrisant–Aberthaw line: Leased to the Taff Vale Railway

-In March 1875, the Company once again approached the Taff Vale Railway.
+In March 1875, the company once again approached the Taff Vale Railway.
 A lease was proposed, but again the Cowbridge put forward unrealistic terms.
 The TVR offered to lease the line for £1,500 per annum rising gradually to £2,000, and these terms were accepted by a shareholders' meeting on 4 May 1875.
 The effective date of the lease was 1 January 1876.

 The TVR decided that a fortnight's closure was necessary to enable the necessary track relaying to take place.
 The passenger service was suspended from 30 November 1875, reopening on 13 December 1875.
 During this period one goods train ran a round trip daily.

 On reopening, the through service to Pontypridd was reinstated, and as this reduced the frequent service between Llantrisant and Cowbridge, two extra round trips on the branch were put in.

-In 1889 the TVR wished to tidy up the arrangement by which it was leasing independently built lines, and the Cowbridge Railway was absorbed by Act of 26 August 1889.
+In 1889 the TVR wished to tidy up the arrangement by which it was leasing independently built lines, and the Cowbridge Railway was absorbed by the Taff Vale Railway (Amalgamation and Capital) Act 1889 (52 & 53 Vict. c. cxciii) of 26 August 1889.